erikdubois/Sardi/README.md

 	sudo apt install screenfetch

-Copy/paste the code you will receive.
+Copy/paste the code you will receive or provide manually on what distro and desktop environment you are on and what version.

 ## Icon name